-The Minneapolis Police Department announced the details on its new “Community Chaplain Program” on September 18th, 2014.
-It is a continuation of the MPD 2.0 initiative and will help the Department improve its connections with the diverse communities it serves.
+The MPD announced the details on its new “Community Chaplain Program” on September 18th, 2014.
+This program helps the Department increase trust by improving our connections with the communities we serve.
 The 13 member team is made up of a cross-section of religious and cultural leaders who will greatly enhance relationships between residents and the city’s 5 police precincts.
 Chaplains attend community meetings, participate in “ride-alongs” with Officers in their dedicated precincts and respond to critical incident scenes.

 CHIEF’S CITIZEN ADVISORY COUNCIL